 Type L Pipe= Blue

-Type l copper pipes have a substantial wall thickness. l copper pipe is ideal for water supply lines.
-Type L has a higher pressure rating for residential properties and is the most common copper pipe used.
+Type L copper pipes have a substantial wall thickness and are ideal for water supply lines.
+They also have a higher pressure rating for residential properties and are the most common copper pipe used.

 Type M Pipe= Red

-Type M copper pipes are used to supply water to homes.
-And because of its thinner wall thickness, M copper pipes have a lower pressure rating, ideal for general domestic water supply.
+Type M copper pipes are commonly used for home water supply.
+Their thinner walls result in a lower pressure rating, making them suitable for general domestic use.

 DWV= Yellow